Prepare For the Worst with the Best in the Business

 Emergency or Mass Notification Systems (ENS)

 Companies typically use these tools to communicate short, directed messages to recovery teams, staff or other stakeholders.
 These often take the form of SMS (text messaging) or recorded messages that provide specific instructions (think in terms of a notification to an emergency management team to assemble or to call in to a web/conference call).
-There are numerous solution providers.
-At MHA, we have experience with a number of ENS providers.
-For example, we have assisted clients with implementation of Everbridge to automate the delivery of critical information to help keep people safe and businesses running.

 Web and Conference Calling Services

-During an event, it is critical to have remote meeting capability.
-In today’s environment, the necessary participants are often not in the same physical location, so emergency management teams need to have the ability to share screens and discuss the situation as a group.
-Most organizations have some capability in place, but you may need a secondary solution if your internal solution is not highly available.
-For example, clients using an internally-hosted Skype-based solution may have a SaaS web/conference solution in place as a backup.
 Most of us are familiar with major players (Skype, GotoMeeting, WebEx, RingCentral, Zoom, etc.); at MHA we have used all of these and found them to be useful additions to our communications plan.
 For example, we use RingCentral to manage our inbound calling on a day-to-day basis, but find that their solutions for conference calling and web meetings are easy to use and highly reliable.

 Email is by far the most used communication method between organizations and their customers or external stakeholders.
 Most organizations cannot afford to be without email for more than a few hours.
 If your email solution is not already highly available, you should consider that now.
 Remember that if your organization uses a cloud-based solution, email services may be included in your contract.